 White told Fox Sports Alex Marvez that the UFC on Fox 4 fight card will most likely determine the next challenger for the UFC light heavyweight champion.
 There are two “marquee” light heavyweight fights on the show featuring two former champions.
 According to the boss, the winner of the main-event would get the title shot unless the win was “unimpressive.”
 In that case the UFC would look to the co-headliner for its next challenger.

-“These fighters have a huge opportunity to show the world why they deserve to fight for the UFC title ..click here to read more
+“These fighters have a huge opportunity to show ..click here to read more

 Brandon Vera, Dan Henderson, Jon Jones, Lyoto Machida, Ryan Bader, shogun rua, UFC on Fox 4